jmalcic/spina-admin-conferences/README.md

     * Delegates

     * Presentations

-You'll want to set up an institution first, then a conference, then delegates, which must belong to at least one conference, and then presentations, which must belong to one conference and at least one delegate.

 After installing the plugin, you just need to start your server in the usual way:
 ```bash